 Join our farm-based wilderness expedition school rooted in progressive social and ecological practices.
 Our teachings are founded on connection: with each other and the world around us.

 Kroka’s international group of guides and educators envision, design and execute programs that have consistent life-changing impact on children and youth.
 Our staff live and work in community and practice what they teach.
 They are visionaries, risk-takers, and role models.
 They are committed to mastery of their skills and to awakening consciousness and altruistic will in young people.

-Educators will teach and support farm-based wilderness programs for highly motivated students ages 9-19 including:
+Wilderness Leaders will facilitate farm-based programs and wilderness expeditions for highly motivated students ages 9-19 including:

-- Multi-element expeditions, including farming, adventure, sustainability and wild-crafting skills
+- Multi-element programs including farming, adventure, sustainability and wild-crafting skills

 - Farm-based programs

-- Summer programs within Kroka’s seven adventure schools (introductory, rock climbing and caving, whitewater paddling, open water, mountain biking, wilderness skills, rite of passage)
+- Expedition-based programs within Kroka’s seven adventure schools: rock climbing, caving, whitewater paddling, ocean expeditions, mountain bike-packing, wilderness skills, and rites of passage).

 |Compensation & Benefits

 ||Compensation at Kroka is based on experience and meets or exceeds that of other guides in the outdoor education industry.
 All new staff start as Assistant Leaders with the possibility for promotion after the first season and/or assessment.